moby/moby/docs/sources/installation/mac.md

     # User: docker
     # Pwd:  tcuser

+If SSH complains about keys then run:

+    $ ssh-keygen -R '[localhost]:2022'

+## Upgrading to a newer release of boot2docker

+To upgrade an initialized boot2docker virtual machine, you can use the following 3 commands.
+Your virtual machine's disk will not be changed, so you won't lose your images and containers:

+    $ boot2docker stop
+    $ boot2docker download
+    $ boot2docker start

+# Learn More

+## boot2docker

+See the GitHub page for [boot2docker](https://github.com/boot2docker/boot2docker).

+# Next steps

 You can now continue with the [*Hello World*](/examples/hello_world/#hello-world) example.

-## Learn More

-### boot2docker:

-See the GitHub page for [boot2docker](https://github.com/boot2docker/boot2docker).

-### If SSH complains about keys:

-    $ ssh-keygen -R '[localhost]:2022'

-### Upgrading to a newer release of boot2docker

-To upgrade an initialised VM, you can use the following 3 commands.
-Your persistence disk will not be changed, so you won't lose your images and
-containers:

-    $ ./boot2docker stop
-    $ ./boot2docker download
-    $ ./boot2docker start

-### About the way Docker works on Mac OS X:

-Docker has two key components: the `docker` daemon and the `docker` client.
-The tool works by client commanding the daemon.
-In order to work and do its magic, the daemon makes use of some Linux Kernel features (e.g. LXC, name spaces etc.), which are not supported by OS X. Therefore, the solution of getting Docker to run on OS X consists of running it inside a lightweight virtual machine.
-In order to simplify things, Docker comes with a bash script to make this whole process as easy as possible (i.e. boot2docker).